 Alcohol is a depressant that slows the brain and central nervous system.
 Eva Cyhlarova from The Mental Health Foundation said: "Over time, heavy drinking interferes with the neurotransmitters in the brain that are needed for good mental health.
 So while alcohol may help deal with stress in the short term, in the long run, it can contribute to feelings of depression and anxiety and make stress harder to deal with."

 Professor Cary Cooper, Professor of Organisational Psychology and Health at the University of Lancaster, says that getting drunk is an avoidance strategy: "You're not properly confronting the issues that make you feel stressed in the first place.
 The best way to deal with stress is to choose a trusted friend or colleague and tell them what's worrying you.
 Then, together you can come up with some solutions.
 That's often all people need to start feeling better."

 For more information on alcohol and stress, visit Drinkaware.co.uk.

 5. Digitally switch off

 Smartphones, tablets, iPads – they're a blessing as well as a curse.
-Our constantly connected lives can damage our mental health.
+Our "always-connected" lives can damage our mental health.
 If you feel like you're turning into a fizzing stress monkey, consider your digital habits.
-Are you constantly checking Twitter?
-Is Facebook literally always open on your mobile?
+Are you continually checking Twitter?
+Is Facebook always open on your mobile?
 Do you get notifications whenever someone likes your Instagram posts?
 Stop!

-It's important to take some time out from our digital lives.
+It's essential to take some time out of our digital lives.
 Be strict with yourself.
 Swap iPhone browsing on your train/bus commute to read a book instead.
-Turn off your gadgets after 7pm at night and unwind.
+Turn off your gadgets after 7pm and unwind.
 Instagram, Twitter, emails, messages – they can wait.
 Here are a few quick tips to help you switch off in a digital world:

 - Create digital-free zones, e.g. make your bedroom sacred and free of technology